juliotrigo/juliotrigo.github.io/_posts/2023-02-26-installing-ruby-on-a-mac.md

 ## Check the installation

-Check that we’re using the right version of Ruby, which already comes with `bundle` installed:
+Check that we’re using the right version of Ruby, which already comes with Bundler installed:

 ```shell
 $ ruby -v